IBM/Dromedary/README.md

 </p>

+#### Update (Dromedary-2-SFT)

+The new **SELF-ALIGN** process in *Dromedary-2* only involves two stages, We replace the first stage with diverse user prompts from [ShareGPT](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered), [Dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k), [OpenAssistant](https://huggingface.co/datasets/OpenAssistant/oasst1), and [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), and use an improved version create an improved prompt with one additional exemplar that encourages the LLM AI-assistant to generate responses in a [general-specific-general response style](https://arxiv.org/abs/2305.15717), i.e., initiate with an overview, delve into specifics, and wrap up with a summary.
+Specifically, we directly take the one-shot exemplar from [FastChat](https://github.com/lm-sys/FastChat/blob/2855bf974f0973f85adb2bb7a9d075255b353ecf/fastchat/conversation.py\#L31) as this additional exemplar.

+By utilizing the new principle-driven self-alignment prompt, we found that the [LLaMA-2](https://arxiv.org/abs/2307.09288) base model with the improved ICL exemplars can achieve enhanced performance even without the verbose cloning phase nor inference-time few-shot examples.
+Therefore, we also drop the last stage of the original **SELF-ALIGN** process.

+#### Dromedary-2-RLAIF

+The Self-ALignMent with principle-fOllowiNg (SALMON) training pipeline of *Dromedary-2* can be found in the [IBM/SALMON](https://github.com/IBM/SALMON) repository.

+#### Original Dromedary

+The repo for the original Dromedary release is in the [`dromedary_v1`](https://github.com/IBM/Dromedary/tree/dromedary_v1) branch.

 ## Setup

 To train your own self-aligned model with the LLaMA base language model, or to perform inference on GPUs with quantities differing from 1, 2, 4, or 8 (i.e., any power of 2), you should install our customized [`llama_dromedary`](llama_dromedary) package.

 In a conda env with pytorch / cuda available, run:

 ```bash
 cd llama_dromedary
 pip install -r requirements.txt